Toodekas/Hair_do/README.md

 Currently it only fills out the whole week with days you should/can wash your hair

 The way to run it is:
-1) make sure you have downloaded python
+1) make sure you have python installed
 2) have installed pip
 3) run this command in the library using pip pip install --upgrade google-api-python-client google-auth-httplib2 google-auth-oauthlib